ryardley/indexr/README.md

 ## Background

-Good application architecture should be modular in terms of features.
+Good application structure should be modular in terms of features.
 A common thing to do is to unify features with 'plumbing' code to load them together into arrays so they can be manipulated by a central process.

 An example might be express routes.
 Say you have routes organised by feature like this: